After many years of jumping around between long-term trips and standard vacations when working, we realized we simply are not satisfied. We want more.

 As we often discuss in the articles below, the amount of money we need to achieve our dream lifestyle with digital independence is a lot ($125,000+ annually for the two of us).
 As such, we're prepared for this project to take quite a bit of time as we build our businesses and turn them into the income earners we always dreamed they'd be.

 Check out some of the following posts which go into all of the steps we're pursuing in order to meet our income goals and achieve true digital independence.

-- How We Paid Off $30,000 of Debt in 18 Months with the Debt Avalanche Technique
+- How We Paid Off $50,000 of Debt in 33 Months with a Debt Avalanche

 - You Can't Just Save Your Way to Digital Nomadism

 - Why Living the Dream is Now a Lifestyle Design Blog

 - How We're Travel Blogging to Create Our Freedom Business

 - Financial Independence Step One – Figure Out Your Finances

 - Travel Blogging Niches – Are City Blogs the Next Big Thing?